The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 How to Make the Move

 Planning a cross-country move?
 Employers might provide relocation assistance, significantly cutting moving costs.
 Decluttering before a move reduces costs and simplifies packing.
 A moving checklist ensures all essential tasks are completed before relocation.
+Economic stability in the new location can significantly impact the success of the move.

 Hiring a knowledgeable real estate agent is crucial for effectively navigating the local housing market.
 Clearly labeling boxes makes unpacking and organizing your new home much easier.
 Building social connections early can ease feelings of loneliness after moving to a new state.